Scale

 -

-.
+formula.
 In the context of an answer, the value is assigned only if the box is checked.
-Special case: if the INVALID variable is given a non-zero value in this way, the answers will be declared inconsistent and the score will be that given by thee
+Special case: if the INVALID variable is given a non-zero value in this way, the answers will be declared inconsistent and the score will be that given by theeparameter. -

 -